jhrcook/KrasG13SyntheticLethal/README.md

 Still, the LASSO-regularized linear regression on *KRAS* mutational status was interesting and may have identified a few avenues of further exploration.

 ---

-There is currently minimal code in the README, however, it will be added at the end from the scripts where the analysis was originally done.
-The end goal is for the README to be a fully reproducible document on its own.